-- 1. The financial statements, comprising the consolidated statement of comprehensive income, consolidated statement of financial position, consolidated statement of cash flows, consolidated statement of changes in equity and accompanying notes, are in accordance with the Corporations Act 2001 and: - (a) comply with Accounting Standards which as stated in accounting policy Note 1 to the financial statements, constitutes explicit and unreserved compliance with International Financial Reporting Standards (IFRS); and - (b) give a true and fair view of the financial position as at 31 December 2019 and of the performance for the year ended on that date of the Company and the consolidated entity. - 2.
-In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - The remuneration disclosures included on page 17 to 19 of the Directors' Report (as part of audited Remuneration Report), for the year ended 31 December 2019, comply with section 300A of the Corporations Act 2001. - 4.
+- 1. The financial statements, comprising the consolidated statement of profit or loss and other comprehensive income, consolidated statement of financial position, consolidated statement of cash flows, consolidated statement of changes in equity and accompanying notes, are in accordance with the Corporations Act 2001 and: - (a) comply with Accounting Standards which as stated in accounting policy Note 1 to the financial statements, constitutes explicit and unreserved compliance with International Financial Reporting Standards (IFRS); and - (b) give a true and fair view of the financial position as at 31 December 2020 and of the performance for the year ended on that date of the Company and the consolidated entity. - 2.
+In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 3.
+The remuneration disclosures included on page 18 to 20 of the Directors' Report (as part of audited Remuneration Report), for the year ended 31 December 2020, comply with section 300A of the Corporations Act 2001. - 4.
 The Directors have been given the declarations by the chief executive officer and chief financial officer required by section 295A.